marcomeneghini/TrainLine.CurrencyExchange/README.md

 *  the remote configuration can be cached for a short time, from local configuration (temporary TTL managed by controller, not in config)
 *  always prefer the Latest configuration from remote source
 *  if remote source not available and cached elements too old, throw an error "exchange rate not updated" throws exception is currency not found
-*  perform Validation on CurrencyCode
+*  NTH - perform Validation on CurrencyCode and amount

 # Test Cases
 1. Source currency not found (404)